DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 if web-routes is right for Snap.

 * May 25: blog post
+* May 30: release code that compiles, uses Heist and web-routes
 * June 1: blog post
+* June 7: release possible (simple) imlementation using web-routes
 * June 8: summary blog post - type-safe URLs in Yesod, Play!, and Snap
 * June 10: decide, with Snap community, whether or not to pursue web-routes as a solution for Snap